+These vegan almond butter cookies came about while I was developing gluten free vegan choc chip cookies.
 For something that is so simple, a regular cookie is a hard thing to master.
 There are so many variables when it comes to a good quality cookie.
 The flours used, the butter (is it brown?
 Regular?
 Vegan?
 Coconut?) – to name but a few.
 Regular cookies are subject to the whims of oven temperatures, the effects of different oven trays, the weather.
 Guess what isn’t, though?
-Almond butter cookies.
+These vegan almond butter cookies.

 However, as I talk about every now and then, my feeble digestive system is currently taking a break from grains where possible.
 I find they exacerbate my bloating issues, so I’m minimising them where possible.
 Obviously, a gal cannot go without a sweet treat every now and again, which is why I swallowed my pride, and as a result, a lot of almond butter cookies.

 These almond butter cookies don’t actually taste reminiscent of those almond flour ones.
-The batter has the consistency and appearance of cookie dough, and the final cookie tastes a bloody lot like, um, a cookie.
-They’re gluten free, grain free, refined sugar free, vegan, and FODMAP friendly if you keep it 1-2 cookies per serve.
+The batter has the consistency and appearance of cookie dough, and the final cookie tastes a lot like, um, a cookie.

-Almond butter cookies are freakishly simple to make with a store bought NATURAL variety (aka no weird additives, just almonds.)
+These vegan almond butter cookies are simple to make with a store bought NATURAL variety (aka no weird additives, just almonds.)
 Almond butter is also very easy (and more cost effective) to make at home, which I normally do.
 That said, there are a few caveats.

 Firstly, don’t process the almond butter for as long as you normally might.
 I have a recipe for dark roasted almond butter in a Nutribullet can be found here, where I suggest processing the butter until runny.
 However, with these cookies, it is helpful if the almond butter isn’t super runny.
 It won’t ruin everything if it is, but it will be a lot easier if the consistency is that of a store bought roasted almond butter.